melsman/mlkit/README.md

   [including Modules](http://elsman.com/mlkit/staticinterp.html),
   as specified by the Definition of Standard ML.
 The MLKit also supports large parts of the [Standard ML Basis Library](http://elsman.com/mlkit/basis.html).

+* Native backend for the x64 architecture (under Linux and macOS).
+Also known as the _MLKit with Regions_ compiler.

+* JavaScript backend for executing Standard ML code in the browser.
+Also known as the [SMLToJs](/README_SMLTOJS.md) compiler.

 * Supports [ML Basis Files](http://elsman.com/mlkit/mlbasisfiles.html):
   The MLKit compiles large programs,